MooersLab/MooersLab/README.md

 Overleaf is a great way to get started with LaTeX.
 However, Emacs provides access to more powerful editing features.
 You can use GhostText to send a page from Overleaf to Emacs for editing.
-Nonetheless, Overleaf is great for collaborative writing.
+Nonetheless, Overleaf is excellent for collaborative writing.
 When using Chrome or Microsoft Edge, you can use the Voice In plugin for Google Chrome to dictate prose in Overleaf.

 We are also fans of Jupyter Notebooks.